drago87/ST-Character-Maker/SillyTavern Character Maker/Generation Order.md

 Species Group can be one of these depending on what the user picked for Animal Base
-None (Automatically set for Human, Demi-Human and Android.
+None (Automatically set for Human, Mythfolk and Android.
 Cannot be select for anyone else)
 Bovine
 Canine
 Cervine